Last fact-checked: 15 November 2020

-Seoul is the capital of South Korea.
-It is an exciting city that is a fascinating mix of modern culture and traditional Korean lifestyle.
-Visitors can lose themselves in the ancient surroundings of temples, palaces and historical sites of long-gone eras, or enjoy the more contemporary delights of the many amusement parks, science centers and aquariums, or upscale districts like Gangnam.
+Seoul, the capital of South Korea, is an exciting city that presents a fascinating mix of an ultra-modern lifestyle and traditional Korean culture.
+Visitors can lose themselves in the ancient surroundings of temples, palaces and historical sites of long-gone eras, or enjoy the more contemporary delights of the many amusement parks, science centres and aquariums, or upscale districts like Gangnam.

-Although there has been considerable Chinese and Japanese influences through the ages, Seoul has maintained its’ ancient customs and traditions and remained true to itself.
+Although there are considerable Chinese and Japanese influences, Seoul has maintained many of its ancient customs and traditions, remaining true to itself.
 For anybody visiting Seoul for the first time, it will be glaringly apparent that the city is steeped in culture and history, despite the gleaming skyscrapers and neon signs that one might first notice.

-Although being the most densely populated city on the planet, Seoul doesn't feel as overcrowded as other megacities, like Tokyo or New York; instead, its diverse neighbourhoods radiate a more intimate atmosphere where there is always something to do or somewhere to explore, making the city the ideal backdrop against which to plan your cosmetic surgery.
+Although the most densely populated city on the planet, Seoul doesn't feel as overcrowded as other megacities, like Tokyo or New York; instead, its diverse neighbourhoods radiate a more intimate atmosphere where you will always discover something to do or somewhere to explore—making the city an ideal destination to visit for cosmetic surgery.

-Seoul is the capital city of South Korea, which is located in the southern part of the Korean Peninsula.
-It is the largest metropolis in the country and the fifteenth largest city in the world.
-Situated on the banks of the Han river, Seoul provides a unique blend of both traditional Asian heritage and ultra-modern urban lifestyle.
+Seoul is the capital city of South Korea, which is located in the southern part of the Korean Peninsula in East Asia.
+It is the largest metropolis in the country and the sixteenth largest city in the world.
+It is situated on the banks of the Han River.

 Many prospective patients feel unable to undertake the plastic surgery procedures of their dreams as the cost of the treatment can be quite prohibitive.
 By choosing to undergo surgery in Seoul, however, it is possible to save between 60% to 80% compared to prices in countries like the US, Australia, New Zealand and the UK.

-The medical facilities in Seoul are second to none as the South Korean government has invested huge sums of money over the past few decades to ensure that their clinics and hospitals are of the very highest standard.
+The medical facilities in Seoul are second to none with the South Korean government having invested huge sums of money over the past few decades to ensure that their clinics and hospitals are of the very highest standard.
 You can rest assured that you will receive first-class treatment delivered within the comfort of modern, high-tech surroundings.

-Seoul is the capital of South Korea, and is an eclectic mix of both ultra-modern, high-rise city architecture, and traditional Buddhist palaces, temples and local markets.
-From the contemporary Dongdaemun Design Plaza, to the more traditional Gyeongbokgung Palace or Jogyesa Temple (the home of the ancient locust and pine trees), everyone can find their ideal surroundings in which to recuperate after undergoing their surgery.
+Seoul boasts an eclectic mix of both ultra-modern, high-rise city architecture, and traditional Buddhist palaces, temples and local markets.
+From the contemporary Dongdaemun Design Plaza to the more traditional Gyeongbokgung Palace or Jogyesa Temple (the home of the ancient locust and pine trees), everyone can find their ideal surroundings in which to recuperate after undergoing their surgery.

 (Image by: Kanchi1979)

-Seoul offers a whole spectrum of accommodation possibilities, depending upon your individual budget and preferred lifestyle.
-From the traditional backpacking districts of Jongo and Hongdae, to the inner-city comforts of Seoul’s top-end hotel resorts, such as the Grand Hyatt Seoul or the Imperial Palace Hotel, there is something to suit every pocket and lifestyle.
+Seoul offers a whole spectrum of accommodation possibilities, depending upon your individual budget and preferences.
+From the traditional backpacking districts of Jongo and Hongdae to the inner-city comforts of Seoul’s top-end hotel resorts, such as the Grand Hyatt Seoul or the Imperial Palace Hotel, there is something to suit every pocket and lifestyle.